 If your website doesn’t take into account that information should be properly grouped, separated, and illustrated, you need to redesign it as soon as possible.
 People like to see elegant websites that won’t try to fry their brains with information overload.

 The one thing you can’t afford to miss out on is the mobile boom that’s going on.
 People will be viewing your website on devices that are smaller than a laptop or a desktop computer.
 If your website is optimized for larger devices, it won’t look good on their mobile counterparts.
 And it can become too hard to navigate.

 Responsive design is a type of web design that enables your website to easily scale to the size of the device used to view it.
 For any business that aims to use the Internet, and that’s pretty much every business today, responsive design is a must.

 It Doesn’t Rank Well

 If you have a website, but people can’t find it, what’s the point of having it?
-The rules of search engine optimization have changed a lot over the past few years, and websites that rely on following outdated rules will be under optimized at best and penalized by search engines at worst.
+The rules of search engine optimization changed a lot over the past few years.
+And websites that rely on following outdated rules will under-optimize at best and penalize by search engines at worst.

 People Can’t Navigate It

-Adding drop down menus, additional pages, or completely reorganizing how your website is structured can all be done in the name of making it easier to navigate.
+Adding drop-down menus, additional pages, or completely reorganizing how your website structure can all be done in the name of making it easier to navigate.
 And if you want to keep people looking at your website, remember – it’s better to show them where they need to go than to trap them in a maze.